var512/deskgen/README.md

 **Actions**

 Very basic functionality.
-Each action requires all fields to be set (name, icon, exec).
+Each action requires all values to be set (name, icon, exec).

 ```sh
 ${GOPATH}/bin/deskgen \